Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/custom-serialization.markdown

 {{%/tabs%}}

 {{%refer%}}
-You can find a complete example {{%giturl "here" "https://github.com/GigaSpaces-ProfessionalServices/kryo-serialization-example"%}}.
+You can find a complete example [here](https://github.com/GigaSpaces-ProfessionalServices/kryo-serialization-example)
 {{%/refer%}}